 Plan, invest in, and renew our infrastructure to meet customer expectations through innovative, cost-effective technology and world class asset management practices.

-Ensure Financial Stability:
+Ensure Financial Sustainability:

 Practice sound financial stewardship ensuring delivery of the best quality water and wastewater treatment services to our customers at a reasonable cost, with affordable rates, and use of innovative ideas for minimizing rate increases.